danielbatchford/PathFinding/README.md

 ## State Logging
 This library allows search states to be logged, to allow support for GUI visualisations.
 A `State` object holds a specific open set and closed set state, for each step of a pathfinding search.
 This is stored in a `StateLogger` class.
 Using `myFinder.getStateLogger()` returns a `StateLogger` object.
 Contents can be accessed using `myStateLogger.getStates()`, which returns a list of `State` objects.

-The open list at a state can then be accessed using `myState.getVisited()`.
+The open list at a state can then be accessed using `myState.getOpenList()`.
-The closed list at a state can be accessed using `myState.getQueue()`.
+The closed list at a state can be accessed using `myState.getClosedList()`.

 A `toString()` overidden method is also included in the `StateLogger` class.